SanjanaYasna/holybike/dev_notes/dev_notes_10:31:24.md

         - all station Addresses? are links to the list of bikes at that station
             - rent bike button on that view

+6. issues with attributes in the rental class being part of toher classes
+    - do they need to be "declared" in the rental class if they exist as part of other classes?

-6. bella is going to add all the A1 parts from johanna's stuff later tonight.
+7. bella is going to add all the A1 parts from johanna's stuff later tonight.